vwxyzjn/cleanrl/docs/rl-algorithms/ppo-isaacgymenvs.md

     * Trifinger
     * Ingenuity Quadcopter

+    🔥 we need contributors to work on supporting and tuning our PPO implementation in these envs.
+If you are interested, please read our [contribution guide](https://github.com/vwxyzjn/cleanrl/blob/master/CONTRIBUTING.md) and reach out!

 ### Usage

 The installation of `isaacgym` requires a bit of work since it's not a standard Python package.